Amanita yema: Description

 Standing tall with a pileus that fades from a red center to a yellow margin, this fungus stands out.
 With a base that ranges from a white/yellow color to an orange colored stem.
-Its gills, or lamelle, is also described to have a white or yellow tint.
-Stemming out of the soil, the fungus is often found around forest edges in Mexico.
-The fungus is said to have a mild odor and taste, but is pleasantly enjoyed.
+Its gills, or lamella, are also described to have a white or yellow tint.
+Stemming from the soil, the fungus is often found around forest edges in Mexico.
+The fungus is said to have a mild odor and taste.

 Habitat and distribution

 This mushroom is found in most temperate forests in Mexico and is locally used by its natives.
-It strives with being locally in demand, be that in the rural areas' markets or in major cities.
 There is a demand for this fungus in Italy, but no trade has been made with Mexico.
 As part of the Amanita caesarea complex, it is deemed to have a high cultural significance in Ixtlan.

 Edibility

-This mushroom is deemed to be wild edible fungus, and are said to have a pleasant taste.
+This mushroom is deemed to be a wild edible fungus, and is said to have a pleasant taste.
 It is often consumed with other mushrooms and meat.
 Although with its simplicity and rather small size, many eat the mushroom by itself.
-With a simple light washing with water it is ready to be cooked.
-It is however, a species of fungi that is avoided, as it is similar in appearance to the toxic fungal specie Amanita muscaria.
-Its local abundance is low, which increases its worth both locally and globally.
+With a simple light washing with water, it is ready to be cooked.
+It is, however, a species of fungi that is avoided, as it is similar in appearance to the toxic fungal species Amanita muscaria.
+Its local abundance is low.

-Medicinal uses

-Among the Amanita caesarea complex, A. yema is in high demand for its medicinal uses.
-It is frequently prepared as an anti-inflammatory agent.
-There are other treatments the mushroom can be used for.
-Acting as a gastrointestinal treatment, the mushroom is boiled and its cooking water is consumed at room temperature, for renal problems.